osaaroh/FindMeOnGithub/README.md

 # FindMeOnGithub
-An android app that utilizes a github's api to load user data
+An android app that utilizes a github api to load user data

 Tools Used:
 *Android Studio 3.0.1